Skip to main content

 Subsection 1.1.2 Variables and Names

-When choosing variable names, use valid identifiers.
+When choosing variable names, follow these rules for valid identifiers:

 • Identifiers cannot start with a digit.